 Maho is an applied linguist focused on the role and impact of language for the individual and society.
-Her research interests lie in the interdisciplinary field of translation studies, intercultural communication and language education.
-Her PhD dissertation (submitted in 2023) explores translators' personal journeys and the human and moral aspects of their practices in community translation.
+Her research interests lie in the interdisciplinary field of translation studies, intercultural communication, language education and moral philosophy.
+Her PhD dissertation explored translators' personal journeys and the human and moral aspects of their practices in community translation.

 Maho's academic work centres on humanising translators' ethics and practice and is extended to her research on fair, empathetic and morally sensitive language practice, education and services as critical infrastructure in a multicultural society.

 - NAATI-certified translator (English into Japanese: CPN0UY25B)

 - Member of the Australian Network for Teaching Advanced Japanese